RenegadePariah/meaningful-decision/README.md

 Fields of the 'settings' text file:

-scenario.seed allows to fix the scenario to a specific series of decisions. tree.depth is the number of branches (2^n-1). tree.length.max is the maximal size of a decision string . tree.length.start is the initial size of a decision string . count.color is the number of available colors to shade a decision character. size.puzzle is the size of puzzles (width and height). currency.start is the starting currency of the player (equal for all three currencies). currency.end is the currency the player must spend to win the game in the final puzzle (equal for all three currencies). difficulty.minimum determines the minimum difficulty of a puzzle. difficulty.maximum determines the maximum difficulty of a puzzle. ratio.mutation is the likelihood that decision strings receives more than one character change from parent to child (inheritance). ratio.surprise is the likelihood that one character of a decision is only revealed at the end. rate.insertion is the likelihood for decision strings to inherit a new character. rate.deletion is the likelihood for decision strings to lose an inherited character. rate.incrementation is the likelihood for decision strings to change the progress of an inherited character (negatively or positively). rate.coloration is the likelihood for decision strings to change the color of an inherited character.
+scenario.seed allows to fix the scenario to a specific series of decisions, tree.depth is the number of branches (2^n-1), tree.length.max is the maximal size of a decision string, tree.length.start is the initial size of a decision string, count.color is the number of available colors to shade a decision character, size.puzzle is the size of puzzles (width and height), currency.start is the starting currency of the player (equal for all three currencies), currency.end is the currency the player must spend to win the game in the final puzzle (equal for all three currencies), difficulty.minimum determines the minimum difficulty of a puzzle, difficulty.maximum determines the maximum difficulty of a puzzle, ratio.mutation is the likelihood that decision strings receives more than one character change from parent to child (inheritance), ratio.surprise is the likelihood that one character of a decision is only revealed at the end, rate.insertion is the likelihood for decision strings to inherit a new character, rate.deletion is the likelihood for decision strings to lose an inherited character, rate.incrementation is the likelihood for decision strings to change the progress of an inherited character (negatively or positively), rate.coloration is the likelihood for decision strings to change the color of an inherited character

 Assign a value to a field by writting <field.name><whitespace><field.value> on one line.
 The field's ultimate value will be the last assignment for that field in the file.